|[ email | Main index » Bicycle components tests » Leather saddles||]|

 Experiences: Still not broken in after 1500 km, but from the start it was comfortable for me as the saddle's shape is such that it's wider for a longer section of the saddle than with the Conqueror.
 It has a fairly good shape, which stays so after a very long time, contrary to e.g. the Conquest/Conqueror.
 Fairly comfortable with handlebar height lower than the saddle height.
 For a little more upright riding position this saddle is suited too, comparable to the B17, perhaps even better because the top is flatter, but only if you don't mind the fact that the saddle feels harder than the B17.

 Conclusion: This is a more classic style saddle (unlike the Swift).
-It's quite comfortable for a road bike or touring bike on which you ride with a more agressive riding position.
-Undervalued compared to other saddle types, in particular the Swift.
+It's quite comfortable for a road bike or touring bike on which you ride with a more aggressive riding position.
+Undervalued compared to other saddle types, in particular compared to the Swift which to me seems an overvalued and not particularly good saddle.
 Those who can't get along with the Swift should try the Team professional, B17 or B17 narrow (standard or Imperial versions).

 Conclusion: This saddle is probably only suited to people with narrow sit bones.
 It gets quite comfortable with (padded) cycling shorts after a relatively short 400km and gets a bit better still after that.
 With regular clothes and slightly more upright posture it's slightly less comfortable.
 A good saddle for a (vintage) road bike or fixed gear bike.
 If you don't have problems with saddles without cutout, it's a nice narrow saddle, if you do have problems, try a B17 narrow imperial first...